bioinfo-pf-curie/geniac/utils/docs/overview.rst

 Structure of the source code directory tree
 ===========================================

-The source code is organised as follows:
+The source code is organized as follows:

 ::